 What do companies like Apple, Harley Davidson, Lululemon, and even Kajabi have in common?
 Our best “spokesperson” is a single loyal customer.
 No paid media or organic traffic could ever do more for our business (and yours!) as much as a consistent customer base of happy and loyal customers.

 But what’s even more powerful than a single devoted spokesperson?
 That’s right.
-An entire loyal, supportive, engaged community.
-From tech darlings to the folks with “loud pipes save lives” stickered on their bumper, it’s been proven…creating a community around your brand has long-lasting, profitable benefits.
+An entire loyal, supportive, and engaged community.
+From tech darlings to the folks with “loud pipes save lives” stickered on their bumper, it’s been proven that creating a community around your brand has long-lasting, profitable benefits.